LenoreK/jawnathan-node-backend/README.md

 * Videos (might be brought in and out through youtube)
 * Performances (this is the most important aspect to complete)

+Conditional that checks if user is an admin edit button would only show up if user is an admin

 Wireframe:
 Method  | Path  | Purpose
 ------------- | -------------  | -------------